Tariq Waseem Ghazi

+Early life and education

+Tariq Waseem Ghazi was born into a military family and he, himself, had a military career of 38 years.

+He earned a master's degree in 'War Studies' from the University of Islamabad, now called Quaid-i-Azam University, Pakistan.

 Career

 Ghazi was commissioned in the Baloch Regiment in 1967.
-He obtained MS degree in war studies from the National Defence University, Pakistan.
+He obtained MS degree in war studies from the University of Islamabad, now called Quaid-i-Azam University in Pakistan.

+He also trained with the Australian and Canadian militaries.

 After retiring from the military, he was appointed as defense secretary in the ministry of Defence from May 2005 to April 2007.

 Prior to his appointment at the ministry of defence, Ghazi served as a military observer for the United Nations Observer Mission in Georgia in 1998.